 Our work must be based on local models, which can be efficiently scaled up to deal with larger issues.
 Thus, the local community is always of immediate importance, and efficient communication with others is critical.
-Where the work in question is primarily based in virtual space, “local” means small groups and functional communities, as opposed to high-level organizational groups.
-Where Wave activity has an influence in physical space, “local” refers both to small communities and the geographic areas associated with them.
+Where the work in question is primarily based in virtual space, “local” means small groups, as opposed to large organizations.
+Where WAVE activity has an influence in physical space, “local” refers both to small communities and the geographic areas associated with them.

-The movement is intended to be fully distributed, with Principles being enacted on a local basis.
-As such, there should be no central point of focus which makes the entire system vulnerable.
-Power is in the hands of the membership in Wave organizations, in partnership with local coordinators.
+The movement is intended to be fully distributed, with its Principles being enacted on a local basis.
+As such, there should be no central point of focus which makes the entire system vulnerable or prone to authoritarianism of any sort.
+Power is in the hands of the membership in WAVE organizations.

 As activity becomes decentralized and locally oriented, waste and environmental damage is to be minimized where possible.
 This includes local recycling in physical environments rather than export to centralized waste management centres, and an emphasis on telecommuting (working via shared virtual environments and other electronic systems) rather than unnecessary physical travel.

-Where possible, Wave will encourage abandonment of non-replaceable fossil fuels at the first possible opportunity.
-Where it is possible to combine such initiatives with technological development (e.g. Space Based Solar Power driving a sustainable hydrocarbon energy economy), we should attempt to do so.
+Where possible, WAVE will encourage abandonment of non-replaceable fossil fuels at the first possible opportunity.
+Where it is possible to combine such initiatives with technological development (e.g. Space Based Solar Power driving a sustainable energy economy), we should attempt to do so.